Doxuno

 NO EXCLUSIVE POSSESSION

 The Licensee shall NOT have exclusive possession of the Property or any part of it.
 The Licensor reserves the right to enter and use the Property and to permit other persons to do so.
-The parties acknowledge that this is a genuine licence and not a sham; the labelling of this Agreement is consistent with the substance of the rights granted.
-Neither party intends that this Agreement should be construed as creating a term of years or a lease of uncertain duration, and nothing in this Agreement shall operate as a 90-year lease under section 149(6) of the Law of Property Act 1925 or the principle in Mexfield Housing Co-operative v Berrisford [2011] UKSC 52.
+The parties acknowledge that this Licence reflects the substance of the arrangement, applying both Street v Mountford [1985] AC 809 and the sham-clause principle in Antoniades v Villiers [1990] 1 AC 417; neither party intends this Agreement to be construed as a sham device or as a lease of uncertain duration.
+Nothing in this Agreement shall operate as a 90-year lease under section 149(6) of the Law of Property Act 1925 or the principle in Mexfield Housing Co-operative v Berrisford [2011] UKSC 52.
 Either party may terminate this Licence in accordance with its terms.

 3.